Skip to content

 Source: IG

-Facebook’s $1tn market capitalisation and its familiarity to billions of users around the world means most brokers offer investors a chance to buy Facebook shares.
-The firm is listed on the Nasdaq Stock Exchange under ticker FB.
-To buy Facebook shares, it’s simply a case of building a shortlist of regulated brokers and testing them out to find a best fit.
+Meta's significant market capitalisation and its familiarity with billions of its platforms' users around the world means most brokers offer investors a chance to buy Meta shares.
+The firm is listed on the Nasdaq Stock Exchange under ticker META.
+To buy the stock, it’s simply a case of building a shortlist of regulated brokers and testing them out to find the best fit.

 Whichever broker you end up using, the most important thing is to ensure it is regulated by one of the below Tier-1 authorities.